sahilmp/Quantum_Software_tutorial/README.md

 ### The Ansatz: Our Trial Wavefunction

 The **ansatz** (German for "approach") is the parameterized quantum circuit that prepares our trial state.
-A common choice for chemistry is the **Unitary Coupled Cluster Singles and Doubles (UCCSD)** ansatz.
+We use a chemistry-inspired ansatz based on electron excitations — **Single and Double excitations** — which correspond to physically meaningful electron transitions that capture electron correlation.

-For H₂ with 2 qubits, a simple ansatz looks like:
+For H₂ with 4 qubits, the circuit looks like:

 ```
-q₀: ─H──Ry(θ₁)──●─────
-                  │
-q₁: ─────────────⊕──Ry(θ₂)─
+0: ─╭|Ψ⟩─╭G²(θ₁)─╭G(θ₂)──────────┤ ╭<𝓗>
+1: ─├|Ψ⟩─├G²(θ₁)─│────────╭G(θ₃)─┤ ├<𝓗>
+2: ─├|Ψ⟩─├G²(θ₁)─╰G(θ₂)─│────────┤ ├<𝓗>
+3: ─╰|Ψ⟩─╰G²(θ₁)──────────╰G(θ₃)─┤ ╰<𝓗>
 ```

-We optimize θ₁ and θ₂ to minimize energy.
+We optimize 3 angles (θ₁, θ₂, θ₃) to minimize energy — 1 double excitation + 2 single excitations.

 ### 🤖 Where AI Comes In

 The classical optimizer in VQE is an AI/ML optimization algorithm.
 Common choices:
 - **COBYLA** (Constrained Optimization By Linear Approximation) — gradient-free, good for noisy quantum hardware
-- **ADAM** — from deep learning, uses momentum
+- **Adam** — from deep learning, uses momentum
 - **SPSA** (Simultaneous Perturbation Stochastic Approximation) — robust to quantum noise

-These are the **same algorithms** used to train neural networks, applied to finding quantum ground states.
+We use **Adam** — the same algorithm used to train neural networks — applied to finding quantum ground states.
 This is why VQE is considered a quantum machine learning algorithm!

 ---